dheerajinampudi/dheerajinampudi.com/src/data/about.md

 ## Technology Partnerships

-- Develop Technology partnerships e.g. AWS, Domo, Segment, Databricks et al. Drive the adoption of new technology across the Company.
-Leverage these relationships in building new capabilities within the company.
+-Develop technology collaborations with companies such as AWS, Domo, Segment, Databricks, and others.
+Encourage the company's adoption of innovative technologies.
+Use these connections to help the organisation develop new capabilities.

 # I like